bgouws/Pokemon/README.md

 - A lot of nested data which requires multiple calls

 I was able to overcome most of these limitations, although I know they are not as efficient as they could be if the limitations were not present.
+Namely getting the list of Pokemon with all their attributes was quite challenging.

 ### Search Limitation